-A deed documents the ownership of a property and identifies the seller and buyer when selling, buying or transferring a home.
+A deed documents the ownership of a property, including restrictions or any rights third parties have, and identifies the seller and buyer when selling, buying or transferring a home.
 The seller is known as the grantor and the buyer is known as the grantee.

 A grant deed, also known as a bargain and sale deed or a limited warranty deed, is one type of deed, most often used in a:

 - Court proceeding

 - Cash purchase

 - Divorce in which an interspousal transfer deed is used to transfer ownership from one spouse to another

 Unlike other types of deeds, a grant deed does not safeguard the buyer from debts or liens.
 It indicates that the buyer or grantee holds title and retains possession of the property, but offers no express warranties against encumbrances.
 This is because the seller is not familiar with the property’s history prior to their ownership, so the seller is only conveying whatever interest they have, no more and no less.

 “The grantor signing a grant deed guarantees that the grantor has done nothing that will prevent the grantee from having a good title,” explains Elizabeth Whitman, a real estate attorney in Potomac, Maryland.

 However, it “isn’t a complete guarantee of title because it doesn’t guarantee that someone other than the person signing the deed hasn’t done something to affect title,” says Whitman, who adds that grant deeds are only used in some states.
 Other states use special warranty deeds, which are similar.